So What Is Anxiety?

 Today you can find a catalog of blogs written about breathing techniques but many of these authors are not qualified in this area.
 Many of the most highly advanced yogic masters around the world would never recommend these techniques for this use.
 So why would we?
 Sadly, in the west, we have a bad habit of watering down a lot of traditional teachings, just to suit our fast-paced life.

 Good examples of this are seen in many modernised teachings of Mindfulness, Meditation, and Ayurveda.
 So be cautious before suggesting different breathing techniques to your clients.
-Many breath techniques are not suitable for certain medical conditions and in certain heightened states of emotion.
+Some breath techniques are not suitable for certain medical conditions and in certain heightened states of emotion or anxiety.
 So always get expert help when choosing the right breathing techniques.

 Meditation, Mindfulness, And Relaxation Therapy